mitoc/website/_pages/rentals/index.md

 **Stratton Student Center Closure (Updated Feb 28th, 2023): The student center and gear office are closed until fall due to burst pipes and flooding.
 Official MIT updates can be found [here](https://studentlife.mit.edu/cac/stratton-student-center/w20-repair-updates).**

 **We are resuming office hours out of the MITOC boathouse in N52.
 The boathouse is located at the [MIT building N52 loading doc](https://www.google.com/maps/search/+42%C2%B021'43.7%22N+71%C2%B005'49.1%22W?source=mc) (42°21'43.7"N 71°05'49.1"W).**
 **Enter through the loading dock and look for the mitoc boathouse signs on the doors.
-Most of the gear has been relocated to the boathouse, but the gear catelogue is still disorganized as a result of the move.
+Most of the gear has been relocated to the boathouse, but the gear catalogue is still disorganized as a result of the move.
 Check the [calendar](/calendar) for office hour times.**
 </div>

 <div class="alert alert-warning">